Seneca-ICTOER/OPS345v2/docs/Labs/lab1.md

   - Create a password and DO NOT FORGET IT
   - Ensure “Require my password to log in” is checked
 13. Click next.
 Select Toronto and click next.
-14. Double check tha tyou are installing Ubuntu on the correct hard drive and click Install.
+14. Double check that you are installing Ubuntu on the correct hard drive and click Install.
-15. Click “Restart now” when finished.
+15. A screen will pop up with two options: "Continue testing" and "Restart now".
+Select "Continue testing".
+16. Click the power button in the top right and "Poweroff" the system.
-16. Upon restart you should see a "remove the installation medium, then press ENTER" message.
+17. You should see a "remove the installation medium, then press ENTER" message.
 Remove your install USB and press enter.
+18. Once your system fully powers off, wait 10-15 seconds and then power it back on.
-17. Hit F12 on your keyboard to get back to the boot menu and select your external hard drive to boot into Ubuntu.
+19. Hit F12 to get to the boot menu once again and this time select your external hard drive to boot into Ubuntu.

-**Note** *This part can be finicky.
-Your external hard drive may not show up in the boot menu after the restart.
-If this occurs, the lab machine may require a full power off before your new install will show up in the boot menu.
-If you get to the boot menu and you don't see your external drive, hold the power button on the lab machine until everything is fully powered off.
-You will have to hold the power button for quite a while.
-Then turn the lab machine back on and hit F12 to get to the boot menu.
-You should see your external hard drive now.*

-When your Ubuntu installation has completed and you have booted up and logged into Ubuntu for the first time, perform the following post-installation tasks:
+When you have booted up and logged into Ubuntu for the first time, perform the following post-installation tasks:

 1. On “Welcome to Ubuntu” screen, click “next”
 2. Do not turn on "Location services"